TAJD/personalBlog/_pages/about.md

 # About

 I am a scientific software developer, currently working as a senior research assistant in the Maritime Engineering research group at the University of Southampton.
+Explore this website or read my [CV]({{ site.url }}/assets/thomas_dickson_cv.pdf) to learn about what I do.

 # Website